 - Health Education Grants & Donations

-- Health Care Professional Grants & Donations (including allied health and nurse education, training, and scholarships)
+- Health Care Professional Grants & Donations (including allied health and nurse education, training, and scholarshis)

-Lives made better through various accomplishments Kaiser Permanente Southern California Community Health and our community partners achieved through sharing knowlege this past year.
+Lives made better through various accomplishments Kaiser Permanente Southern California Community Health and our community partners achieved through sharing knowledge this past year.

-active trials were undertaken and more than 325 scholarly articles were published by the Department of Research and Evaluation.
+More than 400 scholarly articles were published by the Department of Research and Evaluation.
 Kaiser Permanente researchers address critical issues like cancer, cardiovascular conditions, diabetes, and health care delivery improvement by leveraging our research expertise, mining rich data sources, and emphasizing evidence-based practices to improve health care worldwide.

 medical residents from throughout the country and the world received training in our medical centers, focusing on preventive and primary care and chronic disease management to better serve culturally diverse communities.

 underserved or at-risk high school students participated in the Summer Youth Employment Program to gain health care work experience.